Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Operator

-Next question is from the line of Jason Seidl of Cowen and Company.
+Next question is from the line of Jason Seidl of Cowen & Company.
 Please proceed with your questions.

 Jason H. Seidl - Cowen & Co.
 LLC